• Home

 Purpose:

-To articulate the standards and procedures for the annual evaluation of faculty within the Department of French and Italian.
+To articulate the standards and procedures for the annual evaluation of faculty within the Department of French, Francophone and Italian Studies.

 Applies to:

-Faculty within the Department of French and Italian.
+Faculty within the Department of French, Francophone and Italian Studies.

 Campus: